Check how to switch your internet, phone or TV provider

 You might be able to save money by switching to:

-- a new provider for your broadband, mobile phone, home phone or TV
+a new provider for your internet, mobile phone, landline or TV

-Talk to your current provider and tell them you're thinking of switching to a cheaper deal with a different provider.
-Your provider may offer you a cheaper deal to get you to stay with them.
+You could tell your provider you're thinking of switching to a cheaper deal with a different provider.
+Your provider might offer you a cheaper deal to get you to stay with them.

-If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave.
-You’ll usually be charged an exit fee if you’re part-way through a fixed-term contract, and it can be expensive.
-It might be better to wait until your current contract ends.
+If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave - check your contract or contact your provider.
+You’ll usually be charged an exit fee if you want to leave before the end of a fixed-term contract.
+This can be expensive, so it might be better to wait until your current contract ends.